aygong/aygong/README.md

 - :wave: Hi, I'm Aoyu Gong
-- :seedling: I'm currently pursuing an M.S. degree at EPFL
+- :seedling: I'm currently pursuing a PhD degree at EPFL
-- :signal_strength: I'm interested in wireless networks and machine learning
+- :signal_strength: I'm interested in networking systems and machine learning
-- :keyboard: I do most of my work in MATLAB and Python
+- :keyboard: I do most of my work in C++, Python, and MATLAB
 - :mailbox: You can find me through email: aoyu.gong@epfl.ch